Muezzin

-The muezzin (/m(j)uˈɛzɪn/; مُؤَذِّن), also spelled mu'azzin, is the person who proclaims the call to the daily prayer (ṣalāt) five times a day (Fajr prayer, Zuhr prayer, Asr prayer, Maghrib prayer and Isha prayer) at a mosque from the minaret.
-The muezzin plays an important role in ensuring an accurate prayer schedule for the Muslim community.
+Muezzin (مُؤَذِّن) is the person who proclaims the Adhan, the Islamic call to prayer, traditionally from a mosque's minaret, although it may also be recited elsewhere.
+The muezzin calls Muslims to the five daily prayers and plays an important role in the religious life of the Muslims.
+The institution of the muezzin dates back to the time of the Prophet Muhammad, with Bilal ibn Rabah regarded as the first muezzin.

 Etymology

 The English word muezzin is borrowed from مُؤَذِّن, DIN /ar/, simplified mu'azzin, the active participle of أَذَّنَ "to call".
 Thus, it means "the calling one".

 Roles and responsibilities

 The professional muezzin is chosen for his good character, voice and skills to serve at the mosque.
 Muezzins are typically men.
 The muezzin is not considered a cleric, as he cleans the toilets and the place where people wash their hands, face and feet when they perform the Wuḍu' (Arabic: wuḍū’ وُضُوء, the "purification" of ablution) before offering the prayer.
 When calling to prayer, the muezzin faces the qiblah, the direction of the Ka'bah in Makkah, while reciting the adhan.

 From the fourteenth century, initially in Mamluk Egypt but then spread into other parts of the Islamic world, major mosques might employ a related officer, the muwaqqit, who determined the prayer times using mathematical astronomy.
 Unlike the muezzin, who were typically chosen for their piety and beautiful voice, the qualification of the muwaqqit required special knowledge in astronomy.
 Historian Sonja Brentjes speculates that the muwaqqit might have evolved from a specialised muezzin, and that there might not have been a clear delineation between the two offices.
 Some celebrated muwaqqits, including Shams al-Din al-Khalili and ibn al-Shatir, were known to have once been muezzins, and many individuals held both offices simultaneously.
 Today, with the production of electronic devices and authoritative timetables, a muezzin in a mosque can broadcast the call to prayer by consulting a table or a clock without requiring the specialised skill of a muwaqqit.